Zacknetic/HomebridgeMagicHome-DynamicPlatform/README.md

 npm install -g homebridge-magichome-dynamic-platform
 ````

-## Configuration

-Please setup your config in Config UI X under ```Plugins>Homebridge MagicHome Dynamic Platform>Settings.```
-However the default settings should suffice.
-Please read below to learn more about the settings before changing anything.

 ## Use

 * This plugin automatically detects MagicHome bulbs and controllers just like the Magichome app, and it should do so when you first run Homebridge.
 No more setting individual IP addresses per device.